MILIFIRE/sandi-ui/README_EN.md

 Using the SDRaycaster component to detect contact, you can make interesting interactive demos

+### CSS2D support

+You can make interesting interactions like information points

 ### Advanced component

 SDLight, SDMaterial, SDMesh, SDGeometry and other components can support threejS instance injection